-Ohio Rep. Jim Jordan Knew About Ohio State Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges
+Ohio Rep. Jim Jordan Knew About Ohio State’s Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges

-Ohio Republican Rep. Jim Jordan reportedly knew about at least some of the allegations against late Ohio State University Dr. Richard Strauss, according to a lawsuit filed this week against Jordan and Ohio State University.
+Ohio Republican Rep. Jim Jordan reportedly knew about at least some of the allegations against late Ohio State University’s Dr. Richard Strauss, according to a lawsuit filed this week against Jordan and Ohio State University.

-As The Dispatch reported, in the lawsuit, a college wrestling referee identified as John Doe said he told Jordan, a former assistant coach from 1987-1995 at Ohio State University, about alleged misconduct by Strauss.
+As The Dispatch reported, in the lawsuit, a college wrestling referee identified as John Doe said he told Jordan, a former assistant coach at Ohio State University from 1987-1995, about alleged misconduct by Strauss.

 Following a wrestling match in the mid-’90s, the referee said Strauss entered a locker room and took a shower directly next to the referee, despite several other open showers, according to the report.
 Strauss reportedly began touching the referee, and when the referee looked at Strauss, he realized the doctor had been staring at him, masturbating.